- Budgeting, Saving Money, Millennials, Financial Education, College

 Hungry for more help or education and in book form?
 We've got you covered.
 Why Didn't They Teach Me This in School? by Cary Siegel talks through personal money management principles everyone should learn about!

 Florida Credit Union is a full-service financial institution.
-Founded in 1954 as the Alachua County Teachers Credit Union, FCU now services over 110,000 consumer and business members in 45 countries throughout North and Central Florida.
+Founded in 1954 as the Alachua County Teachers Credit Union, FCU now services over 110,000 consumer and business members in 45 counties throughout North and Central Florida.
 For more information about the services we provide, visit FLCU.org or call us at 1-800-284-1144